MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ```powershell
 Set-SPOSite -Identity https://contoso.sharepoint.com/sites/site1 -EnableAutoExpirationVersionTrim $true
 ```
-Example 11 sets Automatic version Storage Limits at Site Level.
-The new document libraries will use this version setting.
-Also it creates a job to set the Automatic version setting for existing document libraries that enabled versioning.
+Example 11 sets Automatic Version history Limits at Site level.
+Automatic setting will be applied to all new document libraries created in the site and a background request will be created to asynchronously process the update on existing document libraries that have versioning enabled.

 ### EXAMPLE 12